close

 But even Google cannot categorically say that the Currywurst we know today is a Berlin invention.
 Heuwer never told a soul (not even her husband!) her secret recipe, so the “true” Currywurst died with her in 1999.
 Since then, every single sausage vendor in Germany has put their own unique spin on the sauce - some sweeter, some spicier, but all undeniably Currywurst.

 So whatever the sausage’s true origins, over the past 70 years it has earned a steadfast place in the whole of Germany’s heart, becoming a diet staple and a cornerstone of cultural identity.
 One study even found that 80 percent of Germans consider Currywurst a central part of their diet.
-Germany loves Currywurst so much they’ve dedicated museums, novels and songs to it.
+Germany loves Currywurst so much that they’ve dedicated museums, novels and songs to it.
 It once even received its own commemorative coin.

 Herta Heuer commemorative coin